Archbishop of Kraków

-The archbishop of Kraków is the head of the archdiocese of Kraków.
+The archbishop of Kraków (arcybiskup metropolita krakowski) is the head of the archdiocese of Kraków.
 A bishop of Kraków first came into existence when the diocese was created in 1000; it was promoted to an archdiocese on 28 October 1925.
 Due to Kraków's role as Poland's political, cultural and spiritual center, the bishops and archbishops of Kraków were often very influential in the city, country and abroad.
 From 1443 to 1791, bishops of Kraków were simultaneously Dukes of Siewierz, although it was only Adam Stefan Sapieha who officially abandoned the title.